 - Is Invisalign treatment available on the NHS?

-- How much does Invisalign treatment cost compared to the NHS?
+- How much does Invisalign treatment cost in the UK?

-But, before we get started with treatments options that are available on the NHS, let's discuss what Invisalign aligners are and how it works.
+But, before we get started with treatment options that are available on the NHS, let's discuss what Invisalign aligners are and how it works.

 Table of contents